Metasploit For Penetration Testing

 What Is Metasploit?

 Metasploit is an open-source penetration testing platform with which you can find, exploit, and confirm vulnerabilities.
-The purpose of the resource is to collect various information about known weak points, together with the codes that implement them, so that this information is available to security administrators and developers.
+The purpose of the platform is to collect various information about known weaknesses and to make this information available to security administrators and developers.

 Want to have an in-depth understanding of all modern aspects of Metasploit For Penetration Testing?
 Read carefully this article and bookmark it to get back later, we regularly update this page.